Distinguished Writer in Residence

 Links: Salman Rushdie

-Salman Rushdie is the author of twelve novels: Grimus, Midnight’s Children (which was awarded the Booker Prize in 1981), Shame, The Satanic Verses, Haroun and the Sea of Stories, The Moor’s Last Sigh, The Ground Beneath Her Feet, Fury, Shalimar the Clown and The Enchantress of Florence, and Luka and the Fire of Life.
-His most recent novel, Two Years Eight Months and Twenty-Eight Nights, will be published simultaneously around the world in the English language in September 2015.
+Salman Rushdie is the author of thirteen novels: The Golden House, Two Years Eight Months and Twenty-Eight Nights, Grimus, Midnight’s Children (which was awarded the Booker Prize in 1981), Shame, The Satanic Verses, Haroun and the Sea of Stories, The Moor’s Last Sigh, The Ground Beneath Her Feet, Fury, Shalimar the Clown and The Enchantress of Florence, and Luka and the Fire of Life.
+His Kirkus-starred novel Quichotte is forthcoming from Random House in the Fall of 2019.

 He is also the author of a book of stories, East, West, and four works of non-fiction – Joseph Anton – A Memoir, Imaginary Homelands, The Jaguar Smile, and Step Across This Line.
 He is the co-editor of Mirrorwork, an anthology of contemporary Indian writing, and of the 2008 Best American Short Stories anthology.